JEP 505: Structured Concurrency (Fifth Preview)

 Structured concurrency is an approach to concurrent programming that preserves the natural relationship between tasks and subtasks, which leads to more readable, maintainable, and reliable concurrent code.
 The term "structured concurrency" was coined by Martin Sústrik and popularized by Nathaniel J. Smith.
 Ideas from other languages, such as Erlang's hierarchical supervisors, inform the design of error handling in structured concurrency.

 In structured concurrency, subtasks work on behalf of a task.
 The task awaits the subtasks' results and monitors them for failures.
-As with structured programming techniques for code in a single thread, the power of structured concurrency for multiple threads comes from two ideas: well-defined entry and exit points for the flow of execution through a block of code, and a strict nesting of the lifetimes of operations in a way that mirrors their syntactic nesting in the code.
+As with structured programming techniques for code in a single thread, the power of structured concurrency for multiple threads comes from two ideas: The flow of execution through a block of code has well-defined entry and exit points, and the lifetimes of operations are nested in a way that mirrors their syntactic nesting in the code.

 Because the entry and exit points of a block of code are well defined, the lifetime of a concurrent subtask is confined to the syntactic block of its parent task.
 Because the lifetimes of sibling subtasks are nested within that of their parent task, they can be reasoned about and managed as a unit.
 Because the lifetime of the parent task is, in turn, nested within that of its parent, the runtime can reify the hierarchy of tasks into a tree that is the concurrent counterpart of the call stack of a single thread.
-This allows code to apply policies, such as deadlines, to an entire sub-tree of tasks, and allows observability tools to present subtasks as subordinate to their parent tasks.
+This allows policies, such as deadlines, to be applied to entire sub-trees of tasks, and allows observability tools to present subtasks as subordinate to their parent tasks.

 Structured concurrency is a great match for virtual threads, which are lightweight threads implemented by the JDK.
-Many virtual threads share the same operating-system thread, allowing for very large numbers of virtual threads.
+Virtual threads share operating-system threads, allowing for enormous numbers of virtual threads.
 In addition to being plentiful, virtual threads are cheap enough to represent any concurrent unit of behavior, even behavior that involves I/O. This means that a server application can use structured concurrency to process thousands or millions of incoming requests at once: It can dedicate a new virtual thread to the task of handling each request, and when a task fans out by submitting subtasks for concurrent execution then it can dedicate a new virtual thread to each subtask.
 Behind the scenes, the task-subtask relationship is reified into a tree by arranging for each virtual thread to carry a reference to its unique parent, similar to how a frame in the call stack refers to its unique caller.

 In summary, virtual threads deliver an abundance of threads.
-Structured concurrency can correctly and robustly coordinate them, and enables observability tools to display threads as they are understood by the developer.
-Having an API for structured concurrency in the Java Platform will make it easier to build maintainable, reliable, and observable server applications.
+Structured concurrency can correctly and robustly coordinate them, and enables observability tools to display threads as they are understood by developers.
+Having an API for structured concurrency in the Java Platform would make it easier to build maintainable, reliable, and observable server applications.

 Description

-Here is the handle() example from earlier, written to use StructuredTaskScope:
+Here is the handle() example from earlier, revised to use StructuredTaskScope:

 Response handle() throws InterruptedException {